crazy4groovy/crazy4groovy/README.md

 ---

-> STATUS: Open to part-time contract work opporunities only
+> STATUS: Open to all employment opporunities

 ---